Install dependencies

 3. Navigate to the Vulkan Layers Location tab.

-4. Append a user-defined path pointing to the emulation layers you downloaded in the previous section:
+4. Append a user-defined path pointing to the emulation layers you downloaded in the previous step:

 Image Alt Text:Add user-defined Vulkan layers path in Vulkan ConfiguratorFigure 1: Add Vulkan layer path.

-1. Ensure the Graph layer is listed above the Tensor layer, and that you’ve set up the configuration scope as shown in the image.
+1. Switch back to the Vulkan Loader Management tab.
+Ensure the Graph layer is listed above the Tensor layer, and that you’ve set up the configuration scope as shown in the image.

 Image Alt Text:Layer configuration showing Graph above TensorFigure 2: Verify layer ordering and scope.